Overcoming Challenges for Exceptional

 Outdoors, one has to be fully prepared for unexpected changes in the weather.

 - Wind Shields & Sound Barriers: There are ways through which an engineer might minimize interference caused by wind.
-The process involves installing a windshield or sound barriers that block airflow at strategic positions so that sound waves can reach listeners with minimum disturbance from wind flow.
+The process involves installing a windshield or audio barriers that block airflow at strategic positions so that sound waves can reach listeners with minimum disturbance from wind flow.

 - Water-resistant Equipment: Since this is an outdoor event, protection from rain or moisture is critical.
 Having waterproof speakers, cables, and amplifiers and having tarps or covers in case of sudden rain works towards safeguarding against equipment malfunction.

 - Sound Adaptation Tools: The sophistication of audio technology allows it to be checked in real time.
-Software allows the audio engineers to perform sound level adjustments according to changes in the weather.
+Software allows audio engineers to perform sound level adjustments according to changes in the weather.

-Sound Containment Techniques: Minimizing Sound Bleed
+Containment Techniques: Minimizing Audio Bleed

 - Directional Speakers: The speakers are designed to be directional in nature and project most of their sound output on the audience rather than bleeding off to other areas and disturbing the performances at another stage.